How Much Do UV Lights Cost for HVAC Systems?

 There are two types of HVAC UV lights – coil sanitizing lights and air sanitizing lights.
 I will briefly talk about the types in a bit.

 Different lights would come with different features.
 For more features, you will have to pay more for the light.
+Basically there are four costs associated with germicidal HVAC lights: Fixture cost, installation cost, replacement lamp cost and energy cost.

 So, How Do HVAC UV Lights Work?